akirasoft1/perform-2024-hot-days/Business Analytics/content/04_hands-on 04/index.md

 1. From the main Dynatrace UI click the "search" icon in the top-left.
 1. Search for "Workflows" and click the Workflow app that appears in the search results.
 1. Click the "+ Workflow" icon that appears in the top-right when you're in the app.
-1. (Optional) In the top-right give your Workflow a nice name!
+1. (Optional) In the top-left give your Workflow a nice name!

 #### Choosing a trigger
 1. When you open your new Workflow you'll be immediately presented with a list of triggers on the right-hand side.